Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 1. Bring the 3D Graphics window to the front.

-2. Right-click LEO_Sat () in the Object Browser.
+2. Right-click on LEO_Sat () in the Object Browser.

-4. Mouse around the 3D Graphics dialog box to understand the new antenna pattern.
+4. Move around in the 3D Graphics window to understand the new antenna pattern.

 5. Notice the dramatic difference between the two antenna models.
 It is also important to understand the effect the interaction of the antenna and satellite can have on the signal.
 This is visualized with the contours on the surface of the Earth.
 The effects can also be measured in the data.